 - Does not take into account planning requirements such as time windows

-Automatic calculate a planning in Google Maps is not possible.
-It can, of course, be a useful tool, namely by giving an overview of the geographical location of the addresses (maximum 10 at a time) or by calculating the driving time and distance between two addresses.
-But the planning itself , you'll have to make it manually, starting from a white sheet.
+Automatically calculated planning in Google Maps is not possible.
+It can, of course, be a useful tool, particularly by giving an overview of the geographical location of the addresses (maximum of ten at a time) or by calculating the driving time and distance between two addresses.
+But the planning itself you’ll have to do manually, starting from a white sheet.

-And if this can take time.
-Suppose we have to calculate the route from one departure point to five different addresses, with one vehicle.
-Seems simple, doesn't it?
-In this case there are no less than 120 possible routes on which the order of the stops differs.
+And this can take time.
+Suppose we must calculate the route from one departure point to five different addresses, with one vehicle.
+Seems simple, doesn’t it?
+In this case, there are no less than 120 possible routes on which the order of the stops differs.
 For each additional stop, the number of possible routes increases exponentially.
 If you have to plan ten stops with one vehicle, there are 3,628,800 (three million six hundred and twenty-eight thousand and eight hundred) possible routes.

 Solving this problem (traveling salesman problem) has been a challenge for mathematicians and IT specialists for years.
 The closest we can get to the best solution is using algorithms.
 And these algorithms are the engine behind route optimization software.